jonathan-vella/azure-local/aks-on-azure-local/README.md

   - Operational overhead and management
   - Azure integration and services
   - Concrete sizing calculations
+  - Practical sizing examples

+- **Tools**: Practical tools to assist in planning and managing your deployment:
+  - [PowerShell Sizing Calculator](./src/tools/AzureLocalK8sCalculator.ps1): An interactive script that guides you through the process of properly sizing your Azure Local Kubernetes environment based on your specific workload requirements
   - Storage performance recommendations
   - Capacity planning worksheets
   - Sizing examples for various applications